seanseah/seanseah.github.io/_posts/2007-04-22-My-Exam-Culture.md

 Need to have a quick revision / look through before I step into the examination hall.

 Need to arrive early.

 Need to generate confidence, regardless of whether I should or shouldn't.

 Need to listen to my exam anthem.
-If no battery, that would throw my momentum off =(
+If my trusty iPod Touch is flat, that would throw my momentum off =(.
+That's why I have backup music on my **E61**.

 Well, talking about my anthem, these have been my choice of songs so far.
 Haha, can't remember Year 1 Sem 1 though.
 So.. my worst semester linked without a choice of song, haha.. now that explains it...